Cupping Therapy & FAQ

 This healing modality is one of the oldest forms of medical treatments dating back to the ancient Egyptians, Chinese, Greeks, Romans, Persians, Africans, Aztecs and more.

-Those marks are NOT bruises as no damage was inflicted upon the blood vessels.
+vessels.
 These marks are the vestiges of toxins, cell waste, stagnant lymph, and blood.
 They fade away within a few hours to two weeks.
 The colors range from light pink to dark red and purple.

 No. Under the hands of a skilled therapist, your cupping session should feel good!